AlejandroRM-DEV/Leaflet.MarkerMotion/README.md

 ### Events

-- `motion.start`
-- `motion.pause`
-- `motion.reset`
-- `motion.end`
+- `motion.start`: Fired when the motion starts or resumes.
+- `motion.pause`: Fired when the motion is paused.
+- `motion.reset`: Fired when the marker is reset to its starting position.
+- `motion.end`: Fired when the marker reaches the end of the path.
-- `motion.segment`: Return current segment index
+- `motion.segment`: Fired when the marker enters a new segment of the path.
+Returns the current segment index.

 ## Contributing

 Contributions to Leaflet.MarkerMotion are welcome!
+Here's how you can contribute:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Open a Pull Request

-Please make sure to adhere to the existing coding style.
+Please make sure to update tests as appropriate and adhere to the existing coding style.

 ## License